atkinsjeff/pcl/README.md

 ![](./data-raw/pcl_hex_sticker.png)

-This package contains portable canopy lidar data for 25 sites in North America.
+This package contains canopy structural complexity data that collected from portable canopy lidar for 25 sites in North America.
+These data have been processed with the forestr package in R.

 ## Installation
 ```R